 There is no doubt that smoking significantly reduces sperm count and motility, and lowers semen volume, as shown in this review of studies.

 Studies show that moderate exercise, specifically one hour of exercise three times weekly, improves sperm count, motility and shape.

 However, more frequent and vigorous exercise can have a negative effect!

 The best approach, as with many things in life, is moderate exercise.
 This review of studies goes in-depth into the effects of different types of exercise on sperm.

 Sperm exposed to radiation from cell phones may have a lower count, motility, and damaged DNA!
 Don’t keep your cell phone in the pocket of your pants.
 Use a wired headset and keep your phone off your body.
 Unfortunately, radiation increases in small contained spaces like CARS!

 Tight clothing and hot tubs may impair sperm production, because of higher scrotal temperature.

-In the next post we continue to delve deeper into more things men can actively do to optimize fertility with natural approaches.
+In the next post we delve deeper into things you men can do to optimize sperm with natural approaches.